Meshing Windows workloads

 --devel

 This will deploy a DaemonSet on all your Windows nodes.
 The DaemonSet installs the CNI plugin on these nodes.
-Now you are ready to provision some Windows workloads.

 Step 2: Provision a Windows based server workload